atzufuki/html-props/docs/guide.md

 - **After Mount**: `current` holds the DOM element.
 - **After Unmount**: `current` is reset to `null`.

-Because refs are tied to the lifecycle of the element, you should access them in `onMount` or event handlers, not during `render`.
+Because refs are tied to the lifecycle of the element, you should access them in `connectedCallback` or event handlers, not during `render`.

 ### Callback Refs